maganaluis/vio/docs/research.md

 - OpenVINS on Raspberry Pi 4: 15-20 FPS with 4 cameras
 - HAILO SuperPoint acceleration: 30-60 FPS on VGA resolution
 - USB bandwidth limit: 35-40 MB/s sustained on Raspberry Pi 5
-- PX4 EKF2 fusion rate: 50-100 Hz with proper configuration
+- ArduPilot EKF3 fusion rate: 50-400 Hz with proper configuration
+- FPV telemetry latency: <20ms with optimized MAVLink settings

 This configuration has been validated for outdoor drone operations in vegetation-rich environments, achieving sub-meter positioning accuracy with robust performance in challenging lighting and dynamic conditions.
 The HAILO acceleration provides a 5-10x speedup for feature detection, enabling real-time processing of multiple camera streams on the Raspberry Pi 5 platform.